Pete Conacher: Personal life

-Pete was also a past President of the Ontario chapter of Special Olympics Canada.
+Conacher was also a past President of the Ontario chapter of Special Olympics Canada.
 During summers he was not playing hockey, he would play in the Beaches Major Fastball League and senior baseball for Lizzies at the old Viaduct Stadium.
-He has also served as a board member for the Charlie Conacher Throat Cancer Research Fund at the Toronto General Hospital.
-Pete and his wife Ann have lived in Etobicoke for the past 48 years.
-He currently sits on the Board of Directors with the Ontario Sports Hall of Fame.
+He also served as a board member for the Charlie Conacher Throat Cancer Research Fund at the Toronto General Hospital.
+Pete and his wife Ann lived in Etobicoke for over 48 years.
+He later sat on the Board of Directors with the Ontario Sports Hall of Fame.

 Conacher's uncles, Lionel Conacher, and Roy Conacher, also played in the NHL and were later inducted into the Hall of Fame.
-His cousins, Lionel Conacher Jr., was a first round draft pick in 1960 for the Montreal Alouettes of the Canadian Football League.
+His cousin, Lionel Conacher Jr., was a first-round draft pick in 1960 for the Montreal Alouettes of the Canadian Football League.
 Another cousin Brian Conacher represented Canada at the 1964 Winter Olympics and played for the Toronto Maple Leafs, winning a Stanley Cup with them during the 1966–67 NHL season.
 Cory Conacher, formerly of the Tampa Bay Lightning, is also a distant relative of Pete's.
-He is also a cousin with Murray Henderson.
+He was also a cousin with Murray Henderson.

+Pete Conacher died on October 20, 2024, at the age of 92.